BamaComputationalBiology/Applied-Bioinformatics/README-Workflows.md

 ***Submitting an annotated whole genome sequence (WGS) to NCBI***

 This was a substantial learning expedition for me.
-This field guide is intentionally verbose to aid my memory for the future and to help those who need to perform these same tasks.
+This field guide is intentionally verbose to aid my memory for the future and to help my students when they need to perform these same tasks.

-Pieces you will actually submit:
+Pieces you will need to submit:

-BioSample #

-BioProject #

 Assembled WGS

 Raw .fastq(s) (preferably zipped, so .fastq.gz(s)) with your DNA sequences used in assembly and your mRNA sequences used in annotation

 .gff with annotated genes

+Pieces you will generate to submit (aka NCBI-specific files):

+BioSample #

+BioProject #

+Locus-tag prefix

+Sequence Read Archive library descriptions .txt

+submission template .sbt

+sequence file .sqn

 1. The first step is registering your project with NCBI.
 You will need to register both a BioSample https://submit.ncbi.nlm.nih.gov/subs/biosample/ for the physical organism/tissue and a BioProject https://submit.ncbi.nlm.nih.gov/subs/bioproject/ for the data generated from that BioSample.
 NCBI will also give you a locus-tag prefix that will be assigned to every annotated gene.
 For example, my locus-tag prefix was FL81 and the first annotated gene in my WGS was FL81_00001, the second FL81_00002, etc. This will be different from your accession number, and your accession number will not be assigned until you have passed all NCBI checks.